How free access for members works

 Our membership card gives free access to more mansions than any other pass or membership available.
 And we really want you to discover and visit the less well-known ones.
 Our houses and gardens are all over the UK – you might just as easily find one on holiday at other end of the country as you might on your own doorstep.
 Going off the beaten track and calling in at places that you’ve never heard of and might never have seen otherwise is the perfect way to get the most out of membership.

-It’s worth saying that your membership card is not a good substitute for a house’s own season ticket if what you’re really interested in is making unlimited visits to one place in your neighbourhood.
+It’s worth saying that your membership card is not a good substitute for a house’s own season ticket, if what you’re really interested in is making unlimited visits to one place in your neighbourhood.
 You’ll find the added restrictions that come with our card put you at a disadvantage compared with those who’ve joined the property’s own loyalty scheme.
+They might even have to withdraw their offer of free entry unexpectedly, leaving you having to pay anyway.
 And we would rather you supported a member property of ours directly where that’s more appropriate – after all, we exist only for their benefit.

 Explore the nation’s heritage from just £56 per year.